cioportfolio/python/docs/index.md

 - after the `in` key word we have a list or something which makes a list.
 In this example we have used the [`range`](https://www.w3schools.com/python/ref_func_range.asp) function to make a list which starts at 0 and goes all the way up to 199 (`range` gives us 200 values but as the first one is 0 the last will be 199).
 - `LED_num` is a special variable (we could have called it `next_led`, `counter` or any helpful variable name).
 - After the `:` we have a block of indented (shifted right) code just like we might have in a branch or helper function.
+- Python will work through each item in the list one after the other.
+In this example it will be all the numbers from 0 to 199.
-- Python will take each item in the list one after the other, update the value in our special variable and run the block of code.
+- Each time Python will save the item in our special variable and run the block of code.
+First time Python saves 0.
+In the next repetition Python saves 1.
+And so on all the way through to 199.
+- In our block of code we can use the name of the special variable to get the current item in the list.
+First time it will have the value 0.
+Next will be 1 and so on up to 199.

 We don't have to use `range` in our loops and we aren't limited to lists of numbers but `for` with a `range` is a very common pattern you will notice quite a lot.